SpongePowered/SpongeDocs/source/plugin/assets.rst

-    Developers coming from Bukkit or some other Java background might be familiar with the ``getResource`` and ``getResourceAsStream`` methods in ``Class``\es and ``ClassLoader``\s. **These methods should generally be avoided** within the SpongeAPI environment in favor of the ``AssetManager`` in order to provide a more confluent way of retrieving resources not only within your own plugin, but for other plugins as well.
+    Developers coming from Bukkit or some other Java background might be familiar with the ``getResource`` and ``getResourceAsStream`` methods in ``Class``\es and ``ClassLoader``\s. **These methods should generally be avoided** within SpongeAPI environment in favor of the ``AssetManager`` in order to provide a more confluent way of retrieving resources not only within your own plugin, but for other plugins as well.